Trello MCP server

 Stats

 This MCP server provides tools for interacting with Trello boards, handling rate limiting, type safety, and error handling automatically.
-It enables seamless integration with Trello's API to manage boards, lists, cards, and workspaces.
+It offers seamless integration with Trello's API for board management and checklist operations.

 Installation